 Cities & Citizenry: Negotiating the Spaces of Belonging

-*Students should arrange to depart the US on May 28 to arrive in Athens on the morning of May 29.
+*Students should arrange to arrive in Athens on the morning of the program start date.

 Athens, a diverse and vibrant public art and culture city, but also the place that gave birth to the idea of the polis, the root of the word politics, is the location of this intense 4-week 4-credit Global Pathways Program.
 The polis (the city), understood by the Greeks as community, that is, the people, not only its buildings, has been the place where ideas of identity and inclusion, social justice and individual responsibilities have been developed through ideas and experiences of the local and global.
 From ancient Athens, when citizens were only those born there, yet whose most influential thinkers were its then non-citizens (e.g. Aristotle, Herodotus, Homer), to current Greece, the gateway to Europe for refugees from the Middle East, Asia, and Africa, this class offers students the opportunity to rethink their idea of community, local and global.